 In 1973, they introduced Bloomingdale’s famous Big Brown Bag, designed initially to hold pillow, blanket, and linen purchases.
 The bag gained so much popularity that they expanded their creativity and developed purses for makeup, spinoff bags, and other items.

-They expanded beyond N.Y.C. and opened stores in places such as Boston, Philadelphia, etc., and followed up with a flagship store in Chicago and other stores in Florida.
+They expanded beyond NYC, opening stores in places such as Boston and Philadelphia.
+Later they followed up with a flagship store in Chicago and other stores in Florida.
 These expansions took place in the 1980s and continue to date.

 Today, hundreds of Bloomingdale’s stores are operating in the United States.
 The company has grown so well to become a Federated Department Store division.
 To date, the company still offers high-quality products and several exclusive items.
 It has a specialty line that you cannot find anywhere globally.
-Can customers visit their retail shop for this or shop online.
-They ensure that products change regularly to fit current trends and tastes.
+Customers can visit their retail shop or shop online and the company ensures that products change regularly to fit current trends and tastes.

 Nordstrom vs Bloomingdale’s—which is Higher End?

 When shopping for luxury and high-end items, few companies have the same renown that Bloomingdale’s have.
-That’s precisely why the Nordstrom vs Bloomingdale debate has lingered for long.
-Though another department store is making a threat at Bloomingdale’s, Nordstrom is one of its strong competitors.
+That’s precisely why the Nordstrom vs Bloomingdale debate has lingered for so long.
 Does Nordstrom have what it takes?
-Let’s look at it from the perspective of;
+Let’s look:

 A quick look at Nordstrom vs Bloomingdale’s history showed that both companies have a strong profile.
 From a humble beginning, they continued to expand to what we know them to be today, and there seems to be no stopping anytime soon.